tradichel/SecurityMetricsAutomation/README.md

 Hire me for a penetration test by contacting me on LinkedIn: [Penetration Testing](https://2ndsightlab.com/cloud-penetration-testing.html)

 Have a question?
-Schedule a call with me through [ians research](https://www.iansresearch.com/)
+Schedule a call with me through [IANS Research](https://www.iansresearch.com/)

 The code is not for sale of for commercial use.
-If you'd like to license the proprietary inventions contact me for more information on LinkedIn: [Teri Radichel]:(https://linkedin.com/in/teriradichel)
+If you'd like to license the proprietary inventions contact me for more information on LinkedIn: [Teri Radichel](https://linkedin.com/in/teriradichel)

 # About this code: